akka/akka/akka-docs/src/main/paradox/guide/tutorial_5.md

 The query actor, apart from the pending timer, has one stateful aspect, tracking the set of actors that: have replied, have stopped, or have not replied.
 One way to track this state is to create a mutable field in the actor @scala[(a `var`)].
 A different approach takes advantage of the ability to change how an actor responds to messages.
 A
 `Receive` is just a function (or an object, if you like) that can be returned from another function.
 By default, the `receive` block defines the behavior of the actor, but it is possible to change it multiple times during the life of the actor.
-We simply call `context.become(newBehavior)` where `newBehavior` is anything with type `Receive` @scala[(which is just a shorthand for `PartialFunction[Any, Unit]`)].
+We call `context.become(newBehavior)` where `newBehavior` is anything with type `Receive` @scala[(which is a shorthand for `PartialFunction[Any, Unit]`)].
 We will leverage this feature to track the state of our actor.

 For our use case: